VanMyers/data-science/challenges/c03-stang-assignment.md

     based on thickness) I personally assume there may be a limit to the measurement setup that introduced an error.
 - How many aluminum alloys are in this dataset?
 How do you know?
-  - There is only one distinct alloy, 2024 (24ST)
+  - There is only one distinct alloy, 2024 (24ST).
+I manually inspected the data and confirmed there was one value for alloy with code.
 - What angles were tested?
   - 0, 45, and 90 deg
 - What thicknesses were tested?